xxks-kkk/linuxjedi.co.uk/content/pages/quotes.rst

 **-- Zen Philosophy**

 .. stop-show-quotes

+"If you are not part of the solution, then you are part of the problem."
+**-- Eldridge Cleaver**

+"I cannot trust a man to control others who cannot control himself."
+**-- Robert E. Lee**

 "My sword I leave to him who can wear it." **-- The Pilgrim's Progress** (found in `Charlie Munger's USC law commencement speech <https://genius.com/Charlie-munger-usc-law-commencement-speech-annotated>`_)